List of Japanese condiments: Mirin

-Mirin is an essential condiment used in Japanese cuisine.
+Mirin (みりん; also 味醂) is an essential condiment used in Japanese cuisine.
 It is a kind of rice wine similar to sake, but with a lower alcohol content—14% instead of 20%.
 There are three general types.
 The first is hon mirin (lit. true mirin), which contains alcohol.
 The second is shio mirin, which contains alcohol as well as 1.5% salt to avoid alcohol tax.
 The third is shin mirin (lit. new mirin), or mirin-fu chomiryo (lit. mirin-like seasoning), which contains less than 1% alcohol yet retains the same flavour.

 Rice vinegar

-Rice vinegar is a very mild and mellow vinegar and ranges in colour from colourless to pale yellow.
-There are two distinct types of Japanese vinegar: one is made from fermented rice and the other, known as awasezu or seasoned rice vinegar is made by adding sake, salt and sugar.
-Seasoned rice vinegar is used in sushi and in salad dressing varieties popular in the west, such as ginger or sesame dressing.
-Rice vinegar can be mixed with salt and sugar to make sushi vinegar, which is used to season the rice used in sushi.
+Rice vinegar (よねず; also 米酢) is a very mild and mellow vinegar and ranges in colour from colourless to pale yellow.
+There are two distinct types of Japanese vinegar: one is made from fermented rice and the other, known as awasezu or seasoned rice vinegar, is made by adding sake, salt and sugar.
+Seasoned rice vinegar is used in sushi and in salad dressing varieties popular in the West, such as ginger or sesame dressing.
+Rice vinegar can be mixed with salt and sugar to make sushi vinegar, used to season the rice used in sushi.

 Seasoned rice vinegar is a condiment made of sake, sugar and salt.
-Besides these three necessary ingredients, mirin is also sometimes used (but only rarely).
-It is used frequently in the Japanese cuisine, where it is used together with Japanese round rice to make sushi kome (or the sticky, sushi rice).
-Although it can be made at home, prepared awasezu can also be readily bought at supermarkets.
+Besides these three necessary ingredients, mirin is also sometimes used.
+It is used frequently in Japanese cuisine, together with Japanese round rice to make sushi kome (sushi rice).
+Although it can be made at home, prepared awasezu is readily available at supermarkets.